SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 👉 Open the `package.json` file.

-👉 Exermine the dependencies.
+👉 Examine the dependencies.
 Notice that there is a dependency for `Langchain` and the `CAP-LLM-Plugin`.

 ![define-db-schema-package-json](./assets/01-define-db-schema-package-json.png)

+LangChain is the leading library for generative AI development and compatible with SAP’s Generative AI Hub Python SDK and the CAP-LLM-Plugin.
+Langchain is available in Python as well as in JavaScript.

-👉 Exermine the listed scripts.
+👉 Examine the listed scripts.

 ![define-db-schema-package-json](./assets/02-define-db-schema-package-json-scripts.png)